 All GED tutors will begin by checking your current knowledge level and identifying your strengths and weaknesses.

-A good GED tutor will build up your understanding of basic core concepts in writing, reading, and math and by the time you’ve mastered that basic knowledge, you’ll be surprised by what more is achievable thanks to great GED tutoring!
+A good GED tutor will build up your understanding of basic core concepts in writing, reading, and math, and by the time you’ve mastered that basic knowledge, you’ll be surprised by what more is achievable thanks to great GED tutoring!

-Why hire a tutor
+Why hire a tutor?

 The GED test has undergone some radical changes.
 GED tutors are familiar with these changes and will put you on the right track so you won’t waste your time and energy.
+Tutors know how the GED works and that may help a lot.

 Your tutor will help you focus on the important issues and the specifics of the computer-formatted GED test.
 General tutors may possess the knowledge to support your studying efforts, but they may not be well-versed in applying their knowledge to help you attain good GED scores.